Cleaner Commute Philadelphia

 Promoting expanded public transit has been a high priority for the Council since its inception.
 Over the years the Council has supported federal and state policies that provide increased funding for public transit.
 The Council is a strong supporter of a federal transportation bill that favors public transit, and has made its passage with strong support for rail and bus service a high priority.
 Over the years the Council has worked closely with the Southeastern Pennsylvania Transit Authority (SEPTA) to improve its customer service and public input, including conducting rider satisfaction surveys.

-The Council's Mobility Alternatives Program (MAP) works to reduce the impact of local traffic congestion and poor air quality by providing information to employers and employees about a wide range of alternative transportation options.
+The Council's Mobility Alternatives Program (MAP), Cleaner Commute Philadelphia, works to reduce the impact of local traffic congestion and poor air quality by providing information to employers and employees about a wide range of alternative transportation options.
 These options help employees save time and money on their commute, and help companies improve their benefit packages, employee morale, and their bottom line.
 There are MANY alternatives to the single-occupancy vehicle.
-Some of the options Clean Air Council promotes are:
+Some of the options Cleaner Commute Philadelphia promotes are:

 - Share-A-Ride commute matching